gregmeyer/minimum-viable-specification/README.md

 resolve.
 We’ve all seen what happens with projects that attempt to describe every eventuality.
 They never get done.

-The idea of a Minimum Viable Specification will also not succeed if it’s so atomic that you can’t use it for a decent-sized project (at least two developers for one sprint).
+How much description do you need?
+If the idea is very small — the addition of a field to an API — you might be able to summarize it in a single sentence.
+You should also be able to use a Minimum Viable Specification for a larger project, though this initial idea targets features that typically take 4–20 hours of developer time.

-What would success look like for a Minimum Viable Specification?
-When business and engineering teams work together to create simple and valuable statements that they use to deliver better projects and products, one spec at a time.
+And what would success look like for a Minimum Viable Specification?
+If people use this type of approach to create simple and valuable statements about the products they are building, it will be easier for business and engineering teams to work together and see whether or not we’re making progress.
+We iterate on this process one spec at a time.

 ### How do I get started?